• Skip to main content

 7. Pachyonychia Congenita: Pachyonychia congenita is a rare genetic disorder characterized by thickened nails (pachyonychia), painful blisters and calluses on the hands and feet, and other skin and nail abnormalities.

-These are just a few examples of inherited or genetic skin conditions, and there are many others with varying presentations and genetic causes
+These are just a few examples of inherited or genetic skin conditions, and there are many others with varying presentations and genetic causes.
+Schedule an appointment with Signature Dermatology in Fort Worth to get the expert treatment you deserve.

 Warts